Here are answers to your frequently asked questions about hypertension, commonly called high blood pressure.

 The Joint National Committee on Prevention, Detection, Evaluation, and Treatment of High Blood Pressure has classified blood pressure measurements into several categories:

-- Normal blood pressure is systolic pressure less than 120 and diastolic pressure less than 80 mmHg.
+- Normal blood pressure is systolic pressure less than 120 and diastolic pressure less than 80.

-- Elevated is systolic pressure of 120-129 and diastolic pressure less than 80 mmHg.
+- Elevated is systolic pressure of 120-129 and diastolic pressure less than 80.

 4. What Health Problems Are Associated With High Blood Pressure?